Finite-sample performance of the maximum likelihood estimator in logistic regression: Main results

 \subsection{Regularity assumptions}

-In this section, we introduce formally the setup that we called ``regular'' in the introduction and present our two generalizations of Theorem~\ref{thm:gaussian-well-specified}, first to the case of a non-Gaussian design (but still assuming a well-specified model) and then to the most general case of a regular design with a misspecified model.
-Examples of settings satisfying these regularity assumptions are given and discussed in Section~\ref{sec:regular-designs}.
+In this section, we introduce the regularity conditions on the design distribution, alluded to in the introduction, under which the MLE exhibits a similar behavior as in the Gaussian design case.
+In the following sections, we will present two extensions of Theorem~\ref{thm:gaussian-well-specified}: first, to the case of a regular design under a well-specified model, and second, to the most general case of a regular design with a misspecified model.
+Examples of distributions satisfying the regularity assumptions are discussed in Section~\ref{sec:regular-designs}.

 The first assumption on the design is standard and states that the design $X$ is light-tailed; we refer to Definition~\ref{def:psi-alpha} in Appendix~\ref{sec:tails-rv} for the definition of the $\psi_1$-norm. \begin{assumption} The random vector $X$ is \emph{$K$-sub-exponential} for some $K \geq e$, in the sense that $\norm{\innerp{v}{X}}_{\psi_1} \leq K$ for every $v \in S^{d-1}$. \end{assumption}